Community Health Worker

 Community Health Worker Program: A Catalyst for Health and Empowerment

-Oregon Spinal Cord Injury Connection (OSCI) was awarded a grant from Craig H Neilsen Foundation in 2018 to develop the Community Health Worker Program for, and by, people living with spinal cord injuries.
+In 2018, Oregon Spinal Cord Injury Connection (OSCI) received a Craig H. Neilsen Foundation grant to create a Community Health Worker Program led by people with SCI.

 What is a community health worker?